Pre-doctoral, APA-Accredited Psychology Internship Program

 The program recognizes that the ability to competently perform psychological evaluations is one of the distinguishing features of practicing psychologists.
 Staff use results from psychological testing to enhance understanding of particularly challenging cases, and to respond to the needs of other agencies, including the Departments of Human Services and the courts.
 The internship provides didactic training in testing in seminars and in both individual and group supervision.
 The program, however, does not have a strong emphasis in teaching testing; rather, interns are expected to have acquired most of their knowledge and technical skills in this area in graduate school.
 The emphasis in this program is in the ability to integrate data and to write succinct, high quality reports.
 Prospective interns who seek a program that has an especially strong testing emphasis would not be a good match with this program.

-Interns are required to perform 10 psychological testing evaluations during the year.
+Interns are required to perform at least 5 psychological testing evaluations during the year.
 The evaluations include a clinical interview, administering, scoring, and interpreting the tests, and writing a report.
 Testing referrals are generated by each of the treatment teams, thus interns may evaluate clients from teams other than those in which they are rotating.
 The evaluations include the use of a variety of tests, typically measuring both cognitive and personality functioning.
 Interns assess varying age groups and problem areas.
-Four hours per week are set aside for interns to work on testing evaluations.

 Training seminars for interns are presented 3 to 4 times per month by training staff or guests.
 Areas of concentration in the seminar schedule include evaluation, treatment, legal issues, consultation, and cultural competence.
 Certain seminars are required and others are optional and are selected by the intern class.
 Each intern facilitates a seminar on the topic of her or his choice toward the end of the training year.